BaseCrunch/BaseCrunch/README.md

 </tr>
 </table>

+> **Optional anime upgrade:** upload your Milim render to GitHub and replace the preview block below with the raw image URL if you want character styling without broken image boxes.

 ---

-## 🎬 Preview
+## 🎬 Project Preview

-> Replace this block later with a real screenshot or GIF from Nava.
+> Replace the placeholder below with a real screenshot or GIF from Nava for the biggest visual upgrade.

 ```text
 ┌──────────────────────────────────────────────────────────────┐